 What happens when pupils follow the school rules:

-• Student of the week trophy.
-Every week a member of each class gets nominated by the class teacher for a student of the week trophy.
+- Student of the week Certificates.
+Every week a member of each class gets nominated by the class teacher for a student of the week certificate.
 The pupil earns this award for extra effort or leadership shown in school.
-The pupil receives this award during Friday’s assemblies and keeps the trophy for the week.
+The pupil receives this award during Friday’s assemblies.

 Responses and sanctions available to teachers and school: